datahub-project/datahub/docs/cli.md

 ### group
 The `group` command allows you to interact with the Group entity.
 It currently supports  the `upsert` operation, which can be used to create a new group or update an existing one with embedded Users.
-For more information, please refer to [Creating Users and Groups with Python CLI](/docs/api/tutorials/creating-users-and-groups.md#create-users-and-groups-with-python-cli).
+For more information, please refer to [Creating Users and Groups with Datahub CLI](/docs/api/tutorials/creating-users-and-groups.md#upsert-users-and-groups-with-datahub-cli).

 ```shell
 datahub group upsert -f group.yaml